vetrivasanth123/tsp-fixed-city-simulator/README.md

 The saved instance name and action sequence allow the visualization to reproduce the same trajectory using the same cost model.

+This also makes the simulation result independently inspectable after execution.

+---

 ## Validation

 The current implementation has been validated through: